Earthenware ceramics in the Philippines

 Philippine ceramics are mostly earthenware, pottery that has not been fired to the point of vitrification.
 Other types of pottery like tradeware and stoneware have been fired at high enough temperatures to vitrify.
-Earthenware Ceramics in the Philippines are mainly differentiated from Tradeware and stonewares by the materials used during the process and the temperature at which they are fired.
+Earthenware ceramics in the Philippines are mainly differentiated from tradeware and stoneware by the materials used during the process and the temperature at which they are fired.
 Additionally, earthenware and stoneware pottery can generally be referred to as ceramics that are made with local materials, while tradeware ceramics can generally be referred to as ceramics that are made with non-local materials.

 Functions

 Earthenware ceramics had many different functions in the Philippines.
 In regards, to where it was produced it seems to have been in a domestic scenario.
 Most of the functions can be seen as utilitarian or ritualistic.
 According to Alice Yao, one of the main functions of earthenware was in feasting, meaning that the earthenware was mostly cooking pots, bowls and goblets.
 Other functions were in the reinforcing of alliances amongst groups, as it was the example between the lowlanders and highlanders in the Philippines when trading, whether political or economic.
 Earthenware was also used for burial, mainly secondary burial, in the form of jars and jarlets, and anthropomorphic vessels.
 Lastly, the earthenware was used in ritualistic and ceremonial events, such as those associated with burial.